(

 Wealth Distribution Data

-Wealth share data comes from the World Inequality Database (WID.world), which publishes Distributional National Accounts (DINA) for dozens of countries.
+Wealth share data comes from the World Inequality Database, which publishes Distributional National Accounts (DINA) for dozens of countries.
 These accounts split national wealth into groups:

 These shares define the boundaries used to place you in the distribution.
 The more granular the boundary data for a country, the more precise the final percentile.